 YOUR RIGHT TO COMPLAIN

 Attorneys are bound by a strict professional code.
-The profession is proud of its high standards and the low incidence of disciplinary action required against attorneys.
 Most people are satisfied with the service of their attorney, but things do sometimes go wrong.
 That is why there is a clear and effective complaints procedure in place.

 Alternatively you may send the attorney a letter, preferably by registered post, asking him/her for a full report if he/she has not reported to you to your satisfaction.
 An attorney is obliged to report to a client on progress in a matter.